HolAnia/Cheil-Poland--ts/README.md

 - sorting products by price and capacity of the products
 - filtering products by functionality, energetic class and capacity.

-Layout for the app was provided in Figma [File].
+Layout for the app was provided in Figma file.

 ## Technologies used